Listeners Club

 The Regional Food Bank of Oklahoma’s Summer Feeding Program returns this June to provide free meals and snacks for children all summer long.

-The Summer Feeding Program officially kicks off on Monday, June 1 and runs through Friday, Aug.
+The Summer Feeding Program officially runs through Friday, Aug.
 7. Nearly 120 sites will distribute free meals and snacks to children ages 18 and under.
 Summer Feeding meals are offered as congregate meals, meaning the meals have to be consumed on-site, or as grab and go, where the meal can be taken home or consumed off-site, depending on the location.

 In Payne County, meals and snacks are available at the following locations: